AIML4OS/WP12/stockholm_sprint_2026/webcorner/README.md

 ## Description
 This is a prototype using tool calling using an LLM for web scraping.
 The idea is to let the LLM infer domain specific knowledge and arrive at the relevant (sub-)page starting from a base url.
-Compared to traditional scraping (e.g. rule-based approaches) this allows for a generic toolset where a user prompt is sufficient to traverse a web-page.
+Compared to traditional scraping (e.g. rule-based approaches) this allows for a generic toolset where a user prompt is sufficient to traverse a web-page, but still not relient on commercial chatbot services.

 ### Input and output
 The input is a prompt including a starting URL and a natural language goal (e.g. "Find all job listings related to information securit on the SCB website.
 Start at www.scb.se")

-### Output
 The output depends on the prompt, but its general case is a structured response to the question in the prompt containing the requested information along with the reasoning used to find it.
+The system is instructed to return the urls related to the user prompt.
+The reasoning as well as the content it response is written to the console for debugging/troubleshooting purposes.

 ## Evaluation
 For our proof of concept we will prompt the LLM using a variety of use cases
-- Find specific articles on a topic
+- Find specific articles on a topic from multiple sources and compare them.
 - Find job offerings matching a description
 - Fetch all products and product prices